thenexthub/Codira/docs/SIL/SIL.md

 Debug locations consist of a filename, a line number, and a column number.
 If the debug location is omitted, it defaults to the location in the SIL source file.
-SIL scopes describe the position inside the lexical scope structure that the Swift expression a SIL instruction was generated from had originally.
+SIL scopes describe the position inside the lexical scope structure that the Codira expression a SIL instruction was generated from had originally.
 SIL scopes also hold inlining information.

 # Declaration References

-Some SIL instructions need to reference Swift declarations directly.
+Some SIL instructions need to reference Codira declarations directly.
-These references are introduced with the `#` sigil followed by the fully qualified name of the Swift declaration.
+These references are introduced with the `#` sigil followed by the fully qualified name of the Codira declaration.

 ```
 sil-decl-ref ::= '#' sil-identifier ('.' sil-identifier)* sil-decl-subref?